manifest-network/manifest-ledger/MODULE.md

   - Parameters:

-    - `unbondingTime`: The amount of time it takes to unbond tokens.
+    - `unbondingTime`: The time period for tokens to move from a bonded to released state.
+Not applicable for Proof of Authority.
-    - `maxVals`: The maximum number of validators.
+    - `maxVals`: The maximum number of validators in the active set who can sign blocks.
+Default is 100
-    - `maxEntries`: The maximum number of entries.
+    - `maxEntries`: The maximum number of unbonding entries a delegator can have during the unbonding time.
+Not applicable for Proof of Authority.
-    - `historicalEntries`: The number of historical entries to store.
+    - `historicalEntries`: The number of historical staking entries to account for.
+Not applicable for Proof of Authority.
     - `bondDenom`: The denomination for bonding and staking.
+Not applicable for Proof of Authority.
-    - `minCommissionRate`: The minimum commission rate for validators.
+    - `minCommissionRate`: The minimum commission rate for validators to get a percent cut of fees generated.
+Not applicable for Proof of Authority.

   **Example:** `manifestd tx poa update-staking-params 1814400 100 7 1000 umfx 0.01`